 Figure 5-2 illustrates the industry share of Kentucky's economy by gross domestic product (GDP).
-Although coal is one of the top commodities transported by weight, mining only accounts for 2 percent of the total economic activity (in terms of GDP).
-According to FAF, coal accounted for 37 percent of the freight tonnage moved in Kentucky in 2007.
+Although coal is one of the top commodities transported by weight, mining only accounts for 1 percent of the total economic activity (in terms of GDP).
+In 2020, FAF's total tonnage for coal in Kentucky is 8.7 percent.
+With the ongoing trend of powerplant transition from coal to other fuels, coal is expected to play less of a role in the Commonwealth's economy and will likely lead to a continued decrease in rail and waterway traffic required to transport coal through and out of Kentucky, and an overall shift in the mix of commodities on the freight transportation system.

-Figure 5-2: 2012 Industry Share of the Kentucky Economy (GDP)37
+Figure 5-2.
+Industry Share of Kentucky Economy (GDP)41

-Source: Bureau of Economic Analysis, 2013
+Source: Bureau of Economic Analysis, 2020.